100% of the funds you raise will go to cancer research through the Velocity Fellows and COVID-19 recovery efforts at Columbia’s Cancer Center.

 COVID-19 & HICCC

-This year, the funds raised through Your Velocity will go directly to the HICCC COVID-19 Relief Fund.
+This year, the funds raised through Your Velocity will go directly to cancer research and the HICCC COVID-19 Relief Fund.
 This fund will provide immediate support to our frontline caregivers and patients through a variety of important programs, including:

 * Mental health support groups for doctors, nurses, and staff members,